Her Storage Strategy

 A Closet for Her

-The woman’s version of the closet is personalized to hold specific types of clothing and accessories.
-The customizable allen + roth™ java wood closet kit (#339203) includes a tower, top shelves, three expandable rods, shoe cubbies, and a drawer.
+The woman’s version of the closet is personalized to hold specific types of clothing and accessories with this customizable java wood closet kit that includes a tower, top shelves, three expandable rods, shoe cubbies, and a drawer.
 Stow out-of-season accessories in baskets on the high shelves.
 Use the single-rod side for dresses and long skirts, and turn the center tower shelf into a mini vanity.

-Spray-paint rattan baskets (#664) (Valspar Tropical Oasis, #5004-8B, shown), write on a painted washer to label items, and add a pretty ribbon to bring charm and color to your closet.
+Spray-paint rattan baskets, write on a painted washer to label items, and add a pretty ribbon to bring charm and color to your closet.

 Have purses at the ready by hanging them on a closet rod using inexpensive shower or curtain rings.
 This solution also helps keep bags in top-drawer condition.